Browns rookie Shedeur Sanders throws 2 TD passes in first half of NFL preseason debut vs Panthers

 "Yes Lawd!
 Yes @ShedeurSanders," Sanders posted on X.

-Sanders closed out the first half with a 12-yard TD strike to Davis over the middle to give the Browns a 14-7 lead at the break.
-Sanders finished the half 11-of-18 passing for 103 yards with no turnovers.
-He also ran four times for 19 yards, which included a kneel down at the end of the half.
+Sanders closed out the first half with a 12-yard TD strike to Davis over the middle to give the Browns a 14-7 lead.
+He was 11-of-18 passing for 103 yards with no turnovers in the first half.
+He led another touchdown drive in the third quarter and finished with 19 yards rushing on four carries.

 After the second TD, the elder Sanders posted "oh yeah what now!" and "God is so good!"

+Shedeur Sanders called it a dream come true, but said he could have played better.

+“Don’t feel like I took full advantage of the opportunity, but something to learn from," Shedeur Sanders said.
+“Just being consistent, we were able to bounce back.
+I don’t feel I was sharp at all, honestly.
+I think I was OK today.”

 The Panthers aided in Sanders' success.
-Carolina muffed a punt return at its own 10-yard line in the second quarter, and the Browns recovered.
-Sanders rolled out and fired the ball between two defenders to Davis on a second-and-7 play to tie the game at 7-all in the second quarter.
+Carolina muffed a punt return at the 10 in the second quarter, and the Browns recovered.
+Sanders rolled out and fired the ball between two defenders to Davis on a second-and-7 play to tie it at 7 in the second quarter.

 The scoring toss came after Cleveland's first three drives resulted in no points against Carolina's first-team defense.
 Both TD passes came against Carolina's backups.